dk4tz/dsa-playground/notes.md

             --- Not super common.
 Often used to create utility functions for an application
             --- *static* methods are called without instantiating their class. a class instance *cannot* call a static method
             ---

+## Singly Linked
+    - A linked list is a data structure that contains a head, tail, and length property
+    - Consists of of *nodes* and each node has a value and a pointer to another node (or null)
+    - Like a bunch of train cars connected
+    - Lists vs. Arrays
+        -- Lists do not have indices, Arrays are indexed in order -- Lists are connected via nodes with the *next* pointer -- In Arrays, insertion / deletion can be expensive (need to reindex everything) -- Lists do not allow random access (e.g. specific index), Arrays do allow this